 Just because the cold and slippery conditions of winter are over doesn’t mean your accident risk goes down.
 In fact, the U.S. Department of Transportation’s Road Weather Management program found that 54 percent of car accidents occur in spring and summer.
 So why the increased risk?
-Here are a few reasons your accident odds rise with the temperatures from your Kansas City personal injury attorney Mann, Wyatt & Tanksley.
+Here are a few reasons your accident odds rise with the temperatures from your Kansas City personal injury attorney Mann Wyatt Tanksley Injury Attorneys.

 Increased pedestrian and bike traffic